UAE SPIDERS

 Dorsal view of the unidentified Argiope spider from Wadi Wurayah National Park.

-An unidentified Argiope species observed in Wadi Wurayah National Park, showing distinctive ventral colour pattern.
+Argiope cf lobata species observed in Wadi Wurayah National Park, showing distinctive ventral colour pattern.

 A pair of Argiope cf sector in web.
 Large female and smaller male.